Full-Time Faculty Responsibilities

 Barring unforeseen financial difficulties, pre-tenured assistant professors at Seaver College have a full-time, two-semester teaching load of twenty units (three courses one semester and two courses the other semester) for the six pre-tenure years.
 The teaching load for all tenured faculty members is twenty-four units or three courses each semester.
 Visiting faculty members will have a teaching load of thirty-two units or four courses each semester.
 Some members of the faculty receive reduced teaching loads to conduct research activities or perform special administrative tasks.
 Reduced teaching loads (3/2 or a one course reduction) are available by application for tenured faculty members.
 Criteria for awarding and the application procedure for a course release are found in Chapter IV of the handbook, Faculty Development in the section titled Course Release for Tenured Faculty.

 1. Faculty members teaching large classes with unrestricted enrollment may receive extra teaching credit.
-The exact amount is determined by the dean and division chairperson based on the relevant factors but generally faculty teaching more than 150 students in one class without grading assistance or more than 200 students with grading assistance will receive double teaching load for the course.
+The exact amount is determined by the dean and divisional dean based on the relevant factors but generally faculty teaching more than 150 students in one class without grading assistance or more than 200 students with grading assistance will receive double teaching load for the course.

 2. Faculty members teaching laboratory courses receive teaching credit as follows: